 There are many great resources to learn about rugby.
 Here are a few of our favorites!

-International Rugby Board – A Beginner’s Guide to Rugby (PDF)
+World Rugby – A Beginner’s Guide to Rugby Union

 Rugby is a fun, fast-paced game that anyone can enjoy.
 Below is an overview, as well as some helpful guides and resources that will help you learn all about this global game.